NickyMeuleman/nicky-blog/content/gatsby-pagination/index.md

 });
 ```

-## Get data to your template-pages
+## Get data to those listing pages

-You can pass to the pages you create in `context`.
+You can pass data to the pages you created via `context`.

 ```js{7-12}
 // file: gatsby-node.js